Evolution and Marine Diversity

 - Identify core taxa in the tree of life, their characteristics and understand the relationships among them;

 - Become familiar with a number of experimental and synthetic approaches to analyzing and discovering evolutionary processes and patterns;

 - Discuss knowledgeably the dimensions of evolutionary issues that require decisions in our society.

 Internship opportunity: This course is recommended experience for SML's Parasite Ecology Internship.

-"This course is a unique blend of small class size, field and lab work, and incredible opportunities including the whale watching and intertidal projects.
-There is a great emphasis on marine organisms, and the best opportunity to work with them in the field as you learn about them.
+"This course offers a unique blend of field/lab work, as well as other exciting opportunities, including a whale watch and intertidal projects.
+The heavy emphasis on hands-on learning was a great way to literally get your feet wet.
 You work closely with the staff, and even get a taste of the socratic method thanks to the small class size." - Anthony Teng (SML '16, Cornell '18)